-Retention bonuses: This bonus is useful in retaining important employees during transition periods such as acquisition or mergers.
+Retention bonuses: This bonus is useful in retaining important employees during transition periods such as acquisitions or mergers.
 The amount given as a retention bonus varies with the contribution, achievements and position of employees.

 Referral bonuses: This is a reward for current employees who successfully refer interested job applicants who qualify and are hired.
 These bonuses are incentives that encourage employees to find suitable and qualified job candidates.

 Project-based bonuses: These are rewards for employees who have completed specific projects under budget, on time and within the performance criteria established.
-The bonus is based on project metrics and useful in encouraging team members of projects to meet set deadlines.
+The bonus is based on project metrics and is useful in encouraging team members of projects to meet set deadlines.

 Importance of compensation strategies

 Compensation is an essential element of business.
 Having excellent compensation plans may provide a firm with an edge in competitive industries.
 Here are some of the importance of having and implementing compensation strategies.

 Increase employee motivation

 Rewarding employees gives a sense of worth and value.
 With the feeling of appreciation, you increase the morale of employees and in turn, productivity increases.
 Besides, with the hope of getting bonuses and other compensation, employees find the motivation to deliver better results.

 With job contentment and morale coming from compensation, there is steadiness and improvement in performance.
 The monetary value invested in the compensation of employees is paid back by the increase in productivity.
 However, if an employer reduces the salary and fails to pay other compensations, they lower morale, which lowers productivity.